JacobGrisham/Finance-Full-Stack-Web-App-using-Flask-and-SQL/README.md

 -   Python Class/Models and Schemas
 -   Jinja templating
 -   Password hashing using Werkzeug
--   Parsing data from API
+-   Parsing data from API with python
--   Parsing data from SQL queries
+-   Parsing data from SQL queries with python
 -   Calculations using data from API and database
 -   Continous integration and continuous deployment with Travis CI
 -   Deploying application to AWS with [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) instance and SQL database to a separate [RDS](https://aws.amazon.com/rds/) instance